ngn/apl/README.md

 # Wtf is this?

-APL is an ancient array-oriented weird-looking elegant programming language.
+APL is a programming language that's

 * **ancient:** It was conceived in the 1960s based on a Harvard professor's mathematical notation, which he published in a book titled "A Programming